Philippa of Hainault: Political influence

-Philippa proved to be the model of a queen and worked tirelessly for the crown, maintaining balance between royal and familial duties admired in tumultuous times.
-She was widely loved and respected as a queen who managed to have a successful marriage with Edward.
+Philippa worked tirelessly for the crown, maintaining balance between royal and familial duties.
+She was loved and respected even in tumultuous times as the queen who managed to have a successful marriage with Edward.

 As the financial demands of the recent Hundred Years' War were enormous, Philippa wisely advised the King to take interest in the nation's commercial expansion as a different method of covering the expenses.
 She established the textile industry in Norwich by encouraging Flemish weavers to settle there and promoted coal mining in Tynedale.

 While her husband was away for the Hundred Years' War, she was appointed to serve as regent in 1346.

 In 1364 or 1365, Edward III demanded the return of Hainaut and other inheritances which had been given over to the dukes of Bavaria–Straubing in the name of Philippa, but he was unsuccessful as the custom in those regions favoured male heirs.